The Verdict and Sentence did not happen immediately after the trial, which ended on 31st March 2017.

 The judges believed that B.v.V was psychotic and decided that he should not be held responsible for what he did.
 To be clear, this was not a reduction of the custodial sentence, nor a reduction of the District Court’s verdict to negligent manslaughter.
 It was NOT GUILTY to homicide, a 180° reversal of the original verdict.

-It is best to refrain from commenting here what the Judges’ argument is based on and how they arrived at their decision.
-The result of their decision is that B.v.V is not guilty of killing Alex.
-As he has served five years already, he will be taken to a clinic as soon as a place is found for him, to complete his therapy (probably for one year) and then he is free.
+It is best to refrain from commenting on what the Judges’ argument was based on and how they arrived at their decision.
+The result of their decision was that B.v.V was not guilty of killing Alex.
+As he had served five years already, he was taken to a rehabilitation / psychiatric clinic as soon as a place was found for him, to complete his therapy (probably for one year) and then he would be free.
+In short, he was no longer a convicted killer but instead guilty of a misdemeanor.

 This law is difficult to explain.
 Swiss criminal law under Article 263 is unusual in that it allows for someone to put themselves into an extreme drug or alcohol-induced state rendering them not responsible for what they do, no matter what they do — kill their wife in a drunken stupor, or kill a friend in a drugged up rage.
 Such a defendant can only be punished with a maximum of three years in prison, no matter what they have done and no matter how many times they have abused alcohol or drugs prior to their violent act.
 In effect, a defendant found guilty under Art.263 is only guilty of getting totally smashed and not of any act they commit whilst under the influence of drugs or alcohol.
 As someone has pointed out to me, were this law to exist in the U.S. or England, half the prisons would be empty.

 2. Not guilty of Rape.
 The judges stated that even though the rape victim truly did believe she had been raped, in reality, she had only had the impression that she was being raped.
 They said that there had been no rape so the defendant was not guilty of rape.
 They did not address the question of her evidence nor the defendant’s refusal to answer questions at trial.
-I refrain from comment.
+I refrain from commenting on these points.

 3. Guilty of reckless driving and breaking traffic regulations.